Op-Ed: Digital shipping needs more than software sales

 Op-Ed: Digital shipping needs more than software salesWritten by Heather Ervin

-Owners and operators are recognizing the need for real world expertise in solutions that promise tangible efficiency gains via voyage optimization, says Duncan Wyse Head of Growth, Americas, Coach Solutions
+Owners and operators are recognizing the need for real world expertise in solutions that promise tangible efficiency gains via voyage optimization, says Duncan Wyse, head of growth, Americas, at Coach Solutions

 The appetite for voyage optimization solutions has matured in the last few years, as the realities of tighter regulation and the need for efficiency and compliance have driven demand for fuel savings.